Best Dog Breeds Around the World

 Originally referred to as an African Lion Hound, the Rhodesian Ridgeback was used to hunt lions and other big game of Africa.
 Does that make them aggressive dogs?
 Definitely not!
 Consider them like other hounds who are loyal to owners and good at hunting.

 Although not popular in the United States, actor Errol Flynn was known to have multiple Ridgebacks on his 1930s Hollywood ranch.

-Top 3 Countries for Rhodesian Ridgebacks: Czech Republic, Germany, Sri Lanka
+Top 3 Countries for Rhodesian Ridgebacks: Czechia, Germany, Sri Lanka

 While they can be as large and as hairy as a small bear, Newfoundlands are utter sweethearts who dote on their owners.
 As the name implies, the dogs come from Newfoundland and were used as working dogs to help islands haul wood and pull fishing nets.
 Yes, this means they are very strong!

 Weighing up to 150 pounds and standing as tall as 2 feet, these gentle giants are considered one of the best breeds for families.

 Top 3 Countries for Newfoundlands: Canada, Ireland, Poland

 43. Miniature Pinscher